ETHSydney/Ethereum-training/solidity/Solidity.md

 ## Documenation
 * [Solidity documentation](http://solidity.readthedocs.io/en/latest/)

-## Editoring, compiling and deployment tools
+## Editing, compiling and deployment tools

 ### browser-solidity
 You can write and compile solidity code using [browser-solidity](https://ethereum.github.io/browser-solidity/) which does not need any software installed on your machine.